 I grew up in Virginia Beach, Virginia, and for the past twenty-five-odd years, I’ve lived in Keswick, near Charlottesville, with my husband, daughter, and three dogs.
 I have two wonderful stepsons, who are grown.

 We live in an old farmhouse with a view of the Southwest Mountains.
-The house is called Keswick Farm and it is the opening setting of my historical novel, The Thin End of the Wedge.
+The house is called Keswick Farm and it is the opening setting of my first historical novel, The Thin End of the Wedge.